MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Hyperparameters

 \section{Hyperparameters}

-For fair comparison, we adopt the same hyperparameter settings as BARON.
-We use the SGD optimizer with a momentum of 0.9 and a weight decay of \(2.5 \times 10^{-5}\).
-The initial learning rate is set to 0.04 for OV-COCO and 0.08 for OV-LVIS.
-Models are trained for 90{,}000 iterations on OV-COCO~\citep{coco} and 180{,}000 iterations on OV-LVIS~\citep{lvis}, with a fixed batch size of 16 across all experiments.
-During training, model checkpoints are saved every 10{,}000 iterations for OV-COCO and every 30{,}000 iterations for OV-LVIS.
-The best-performing checkpoint on the validation set is selected for final evaluation.
+To facilitate a fair comparison, we adopt hyperparameter settings consistent with BARON~\cite{baron}.
+Specifically, we utilize the SGD optimizer with a momentum of $0.9$ and a weight decay of $2.5 \times 10^{-5}$.
+The initial learning rate is configured at $0.04$ for OV-COCO and $0.08$ for OV-LVIS.
+Following standard practice, models are trained for $90,000$ iterations on OV-COCO~\cite{coco} and $180,000$ iterations on OV-LVIS~\cite{lvis}, employing a fixed batch size of $16$ across all experiments.
+For model selection, checkpoints are recorded every $10,000$ and $30,000$ iterations for COCO and LVIS, respectively, with the best-performing checkpoint on the validation set utilized for final evaluation.

-For our proposed modules, we provide the hyperparameter configurations used in the OV-COCO~\citep{coco} and OV-LVIS~\citep{lvis} experiments.
-For semantic anchor construction, we filter out infrequent pseudo-labels using a minimum annotation threshold---set to 1{,}237 for OV-COCO and 1 for OV-LVIS.
-Additionally, the background contrastive loss temperature parameter is set to \(\tau'' = 5.0\), which controls the regularization strength of background embeddings relative to foreground embeddings.
+Regarding our proposed modules, we detail the specific configurations for the OV-COCO and OV-LVIS benchmarks.
+For semantic anchor construction, we filter infrequent pseudo-labels by enforcing a minimum annotation threshold of $1,294$ for OV-COCO and $1$ for OV-LVIS.
+Furthermore, the temperature parameters for the RTA and CBL objectives are set to $\tau = 0.2$ and $\tau'' = 0.1$, respectively.
+These parameters modulate the regularization strength of region description and background embeddings relative to their foreground counterparts, ensuring balanced feature alignment across the shared embedding space.